 Chickens caught a cold?
 Here’s what might be the cause.

-It’s not just the cold weather when you might see your hens showing signs of sniffles and runny noses.
-Fortunately, chickens don’t get “colds” like us humans but are quite susceptible to viral respiratory diseases with two being the most prevalent.
+It’s not just the cold weather that might see your hens showing signs of sniffles and runny noses.
+Fortunately, chickens don’t get “colds” like humans but are quite susceptible to viral respiratory diseases with two being the most prevalent.

 - A clear discharge from their nostrils

 - A raspiness or rattling sound to their breathing

 - Drop in eggs size, irregularly shaped eggs, or soft egg shells

 The most common causes of these symptoms are:

 Avian infectious bronchitis doesn’t normally harm older hens but mortality can be relatively high for young hens under about 5 weeks of age.
 Most layer hens, such as our Hy-Line Browns, have been vaccinated for local forms of IBV but there are many different strains of the virus so it does not guarantee immunity from less common strains.